gb9951/CarHeartBeat/README.md

 Our project is meant to be a representation of a potential Navigation System Monitor process that monitors the GPS and Navigation systems.

-It achieves this through some fun multithreading solutions.

-It will run infinitely by starting a navigation/gps process thread, and will monitor this thread until it randomly ends or crashes, then it will start a new one and continue the process until you manually kill/terminate the whole system.
+It achieves this by testing the Navigation class as a seperate process roughly 20 times.

 While a somewhat crude implementation, it clearly demonstrates the Heartbeat Tactic in monitoring different processes.